EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 ## Setup

 1. Install Tensorflow and all the other packages appointed in the README.md file.
+2. To install the face_recognition packet may be necessary to install dlib and cmake before.
+[Here](https://github.com/ageitgey/face_recognition/issues/175#issue-257710508) is a complete progressione.
-2. Download the project directory from [GitHub](https://github.com/EdoardoGruppi/AMLS_assignment20_21)
+3. Download the project directory from [GitHub](https://github.com/EdoardoGruppi/AMLS_assignment20_21)
-3. (Optional) Tensorflow enables to work directly on GPU without requiring explicity additional code.
+4. (Optional) Tensorflow enables to work directly on GPU without requiring explicity additional code.
    The only hardware requirement is having a Nvidia GPU card with Cuda enabled.

    To see if Tensorflow has detected a GPU run the following few lines.